WORKED ALL GEORGIA AWARD

 think not.
 We think that, in a moment of clairvoyant foreknowledge, our

-state leaders knew that Ham Radio operators of the next century would
+state leaders knew that Ham Radio operators of the future would

 appreciate a challenge, and structured the present administrative